 - Install a appliance garage.

 - Use pull out trays to put appliances on and allow you to keep your counters more organized.

 Using the tips above, I hope you were able to remove some of the items on your counters.
 Now is a great time to look at where you have things, moving items to free up more working space.

-One of the biggest struggles with meal prep is lack of cooking space and that means less is more on your counters.
+One of the biggest struggles with meal prep is the lack of cooking space, and that means less is more on your counters.
 There are a few things you can do at this point to create more open areas.

 1. Group small appliances together in a hard to reach corner.
 This is a great way to utilize those awkward corners on your counters.